 - Sailors, military, merchants, traders, and immigrants helped spread the sport to different countries.

-- From there, domestic, intercontinental, and international soccer has continued to spread and grow on a global scale.
+- Domestic, intercontinental, and international soccer has continued to spread and grow on a global scale.

 Let’s take a more detailed look at soccer’s journey to becoming the world’s favorite game.